Quantum magnonics: when magnon spintronics meets quantum information science: Preliminary knowledge

 which recovers the uncertainty relation in Eq. \eqref{sq:eq:fluc1}.
 This implies that the quantum fluctuations of $\hat{\mathcal{S}}_x$ and $\hat{\mathcal{S}}_y$ are equal and further satisfy the minimum uncertainty relation, which is a signature of a coherent state ~\cite{GlauberPR1963,SudarshanPRL1963,RezendePLA1969}.
-This conclusion also holds approximately at off-resonant conditions, provided that $\sqrt{\xi \Delta}, \Delta \ll \kappa_m$.
 This indicates that the magnons under strong driving will reproduce the classically observed dynamics ~\cite{NietoPLA1997}, and justify the arguments in the discussion of Eq. \eqref{sq:eq:fluc1}.
+At finite temperature, the thermal magnon will play its role, leading to a larger uncertainty of the spin components.